Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Add the ingredients to a serving bowl and massage to combine for about 2-3 minutes.
+Step 1: Add the ingredients to a serving bowl and massage them with clean hands to combine for 2-3 minutes.

-Step 2: Taste and season with sumac.
-Then, cover and set it aside for at least 30 minutes before serving.
+Step 2: Taste and season with ground sumac.
+Cover and set aside for 30 minutes.

 Expert Tips

-If you love this recipe, pair them with one of these dinner favorites!
+If you enjoy the sumac cucumbers, pair them with one of these dinner recipes!

 Serving Suggestions

-• Refrigerate Store the leftovers in an airtight container for 4-5 days.
+• Refrigerate: Store the leftover cucumbers in an airtight container for 4-5 days.

 Frequently Asked Questions